Red-hot N.C. A&T edges Bethune-Cookman

-“We just need to continue to get better,” said associate head coach Will Jones after the Aggies (5-1 MEAC, 9-12) hung on for a tense 98-95 win over Bethune Cookman (3-3, 9-11) on Saturday.
+“We just need to continue to get better,” said associate head coach Will Jones after the Aggies (9-12, 5-1 MEAC) hung on for a tense 98-95 win over Bethune Cookman (9-11, 3-3) on Saturday.
 “I don’t think we have scratched the surface of where we can be in late February and early March.”

 Jones took over as head coach of the Aggies on Dec.
 27 when Jay Joyner was suspended by the school for undisclosed reasons.
 Jones is in his fifth season with the Aggies.